Skip to content

 Potential Drawbacks

-Google Ads can be expensive, particularly in competitive industries.
+Google Ads can be expensive, especially in competitive industries.
 Popular keywords in London's fitness industry, for instance, can cost £5-15+ per click.
-Additionally, you're limited to reaching people already aware they need your product or service.
+You are also limited to people who already know they need your product or service.

 Facebook Ads: The Art of Social Discovery